 Our suspicion is that Tweezy made the beat and pitched the idea to Nyovest who was ever so keen to jump on to this bandwagon.
 Now, Mufasa is no simpleton.
 He may have had an inkling that this would not be received well but his baseline audience must have given him the confidence boost to forge ahead.

 Take nothing away from the execution of the music video.
-Nyovi has reach and the budget to recruit the best talent.
+Nyovi has the reach and the budget to recruit the best talent.
 However, there was an air of discomfort in the video we could not overlook.